ntn-ss/PERN-Stack-To-do-List/README.md

 # PERN-Stack-To-do-List
-Simple CRUD project with the PERN Stack (consisting of PostgreSQL, Express.JS, React and Node.js) based on said [tutorial](https://www.youtube.com/watch?v=ldYcgPKEZC8).
+CRUD project using the PERN Stack (consisting of PostgreSQL, Express.JS, React and Node.js) based on said [tutorial](https://www.youtube.com/watch?v=ldYcgPKEZC8).

 **Screenshots for demonstration**: